andreaskoch/PowerShell-Workshop/Introduction to Windows PowerShell.md

 ## What is so special about PowerShell? ##

-- PowerShell is a new class of object-based shell language ¬? most other shell-languages are string-based
+- PowerShell is a new class of object-based shell language - most other shell-languages are string-based
-	- PowerShell preserves the structure of the Windows data types by using the .NET object model ?
+	- PowerShell preserves the structure of the Windows data types by using the .NET object model.
 No tedious string parsing required
-- Command-Line Shell AND Scripting Language in one product – PowerShells goal is to be both a good scripting language and a good interactive shell
+- Command-Line Shell AND Scripting Language in one product - PowerShell's goal is to be both a **good scripting language and a good interactive shell**
 - PowerShell leverages the full functionality of the .NET framework
 	- You can use all the objects and functions that you know and love from the .NET Framework